lisphilar/covid19-sir/docs/README.rst

 This project started in Kaggle platform.
 Lisphilar published `Kaggle
-Notebook: COVID-19 data with SIR model <https://www.kaggle.com/lisphilar/covid-19-data-with-sir-model>`__ on 12Feb2020, discussing with Kaggle community.
+Notebook: COVID-19 data with SIR model <https://www.kaggle.com/lisphilar/covid-19-data-with-sir-model>`__ on 12Feb2020 and developed it, discussing with Kaggle community.
 On 07May2020, "covid19-sir" repository was created.
 On 10May2020, ``covsirphy`` version 1.0.0 was published in GitHub.
-Version 2.3.0 was released in PyPI on 28Jun2020.
+First release in PyPI (version 2.3.0) was on 28Jun2020.

 License: Apache License 2.0
 ---------------------------